Sukuk: Definitions, structure and characteristics

 The most commonly used sukuk structures replicate the cash flows of conventional bonds.
-Such structures are listed on exchanges, commonly the Luxembourg Stock Exchange and London Stock Exchange in Europe, and made tradable through conventional organisations like Euroclear or Clearstream.
-A key technique to achieve capital protection without amounting to a loan is a binding promise to repurchase certain assets; e.g. in the case of Sukuk Al Ijara, by the issuer.
-In the meantime a rent is being paid, which is often benchmarked to an interest rate (LIBOR is the most common though its use is criticized by some Sharia Scholars).
+Such structures are listed on exchanges, commonly the Luxembourg Stock Exchange and London Stock Exchange in Europe, and made tradable through conventional organisations like Euroclear Bank or Clearstream Banking SA.
+A key technique to achieve capital protection without amounting to a loan is a binding promise to repurchase certain assets; e.g. in the case of sukuk al ijarah, by the issuer.
+In the meantime rent is paid, which is often benchmarked to an interest rate (LIBOR is the most common though its use is criticized by some Sharia scholars).

-The most accepted structure, which is tradable, is thereafter the Sukuk Al Ijara.
+The most accepted structure, which is tradable, is the sukuk al ijarah.
 Debt certificates can only be bought before the finance occurs and then held to maturity, from an Islamic perspective.
 This is critical for debt trading at market value without incurring the prohibited riba (interest on money).

 Issuing and payment process

-Step-by-step process of issuing a sukuk based on an asset:
+The step-by-step process of issuing a sukuk based on an asset is: